UKCloud/documentation/articles/openstack/ostack-ref-public-image-versioning.md

 ## Image versioning

-We will be providing updated images once a quarter for our supported images.
-We will not be removing images from the platform until they are no longer in use by any customers.
-We will be adopting a naming convention that will allow you to easily identify images.
+We update our supported images once a quarter.
+We will not remove images from the platform until they are no longer in use by any customer.

-UKCloud always recomends using the latest availible image, and recomends that all instances have their packages updated as often as possible.
+UKCloud always recommends using the latest available image, and recommends that all instances have their packages updated as often as possible.

 ## Image naming convention

-Within the public catalog, images are named using the following naming convention:
+Within the public catalog, we use the following image naming convention to enable you to easily identify images and select the best image to meet your requirements:

 `<distributionName>-<distributionVersionNumber>-CURRENT` - This will be the most recent image for the quarter.

-`<distributionName>-<distributionVersionNumber>-DATE` - The data indicates when the image was rotated from being the current image.
+`<distributionName>-<distributionVersionNumber>-<DATE>` - The date indicates when the image was rotated from being the current image.

 For example:

 `win2012-r2-CURRENT`
+`win2012-r2-01-01-2019`

 ## Feedback